sharmadishant04/Ai4i2020/README.md

 # Ai4i2020
-Visualizing and Identifying important features in a datsaset
+Visualizing and Identifying important features in a datsaset using machine learning algorithms